Julien-Kinderf/discord-motdujour/README.md

 ### The di/cri functionnaly
 This functionnality is implemented directly in the discord bot and consists in detecting when someone uses the sound "cri" or "di" in a sentence, and answer to it.
 This is just a lame french joke.
 Don't do this.

+### The coiffeur functionnality
+If someones sends "Quoi", the bot answers Feur.
+That's it.